El15ande/El15ande.github.io/_posts/2020-09-01-JS-Variable-Mysteries.md

 ## TDZ & Hoisting

-The statement of `let` variables do not hoist is acutally an over-simplified summary: <u>these `let` variables do hoist themselves but throw errors when used before initialised, rather than return `undefined`</u>:
+The statement of `let` variables do not hoist is acutally an over-simplified summary: these `let` variables do hoist themselves but throw errors when used before initialised, rather than return `undefined`:

 ```Javascript
     let x = 'foo';